Wondering how to cast to your Samsung TV? Communication between electronic devices has become the norm with the world going smart.

 HDMI adaptors are mainly used here for those having issues connecting wireless.
 Note that Samsung HDMI adaptors are sold separately and offer support for devices with USB-C ports.

-- Turn on your TV and change the input to the HDMI port you are using.
+Turn on your TV and change the input to your HDMI port.

-Now that you have been guided on how to connect your Samsung devices to your TV, you are on the way to fully utilizing your devices.
-In this way, you will get value for money with top-notch experience either while beaming the photos or watching movies.
+Now that you have been guided on connecting your Samsung devices to your TV, you are on the way to fully utilizing your devices.
+This way, you will get value for money with top-notch experience while beaming the photos or watching movies.